 Director since April 2015

 Margaret is an Honorary Canon of St Saviour’s Cathedral, Goulburn.
 She was previously Rector of the Holy Covenant Parish in Jamison, ACT and the Rector of the Parish in Crookwell, NSW.
 Prior to these appointments, she was in ministry at St John’s in Reid, ACT from 2008 to 2013 as Deacon and then as Associate Priest.
-She has been Canon of St Saviour’s Cathedral, Bishop’s Diocesan Alpha Coordinator and is a current member of Bishop in Council.
+She has been the Bishop’s Diocesan Alpha Coordinator and is a current member of Bishop in Council.

 Margaret also has a passion for youth ministry.